I like to photograph most everything, basically whatever I hope will make an interesting picture.

-In another life I was a photojournalist at The Philadelphia Inquirer, where I covered assignments around the world, including the post-apartheid era in South Africa, the aftermath of genocide in Rwanda, life under Fidel Castro in Cuba, and the civil war in Chechnya.
+In a previous life I was a photojournalist at The Philadelphia Inquirer, where I covered assignments around the world, including the post-apartheid era in South Africa, the aftermath of genocide in Rwanda, life under Fidel Castro in Cuba, and the civil war in Chechnya.
 I also photographed numerous stories in the arts, including the 100th anniversary of James Joyce's Ulysses, Cezanne in Provence, and a series illustrating Cervantes' masterpiece, Don Quixote.
 Closer to home, I photographed food, fashion, sports, and the many events that define our daily lives.

 I was the recipient of the Overseas Press Club Award for "Rwanda: Aftermath of Genocide" and have won other major awards, including prizes in the World Press Photo, Pictures of the Year, Best of Photojournalism and National Headliners competitions.
 My fellowships include a Penn State University Professional in Residence Fellowship, a Terra Fellowship from the Giverny Institute at the Museum of American Art, Giverny, France; and a Pew Fellowships in the Arts, discipline winner.